-Tamoxifen -- Tamoxifen, a treatment for breast cancer, boosts blood levels of triglycerides, increasing the risk of developing high cholesterol.
+Tamoxifen.
+Tamoxifen, a treatment for breast cancer, boosts blood levels of triglycerides, increasing the risk of developing high cholesterol.
 In a study of 54 women with breast cancer, vitamins C and E, taken along with tamoxifen, reduced this side effect.
-These vitamins reduced "bad" low LDL cholesterol and triglyceride levels while raising "good" HDL cholesterol.
-Vitamins C and E also made the anti-cancer action of the tamoxifen stronger.
+These vitamins reduced LDL (bad) cholesterol and triglyceride levels while raising HDL (good) cholesterol.
+Vitamins C and E also made the anticancer action of the tamoxifen stronger.

-Orlistat (Alli) -- This medication is used for weight loss.
+Orlistat (Alli).
+This medication is used for weight loss.
 It stops your body from absorbing some fat and calories.
-It may also prevent the absorption of fat-soluble vitamins such as vitamin E. Doctors who prescribe orlistat may add a multivitamin with fat-soluble vitamins.
+It may also prevent the absorption of fat-soluble vitamins, including vitamin E. Doctors who prescribe orlistat may add a multivitamin with fat-soluble vitamins.

 Vitamin E may also interact with: